AmandaStefaniz/miniguia-estudos-notebooklm/README.md

-# O Blueprint do Estrategista: Maquiavel e a Engenharia do Poder
+# O Estrategista: Maquiavel e a Engenharia do Poder

 ## Contexto do Projeto